Greco-Turkish War (1919–1922): Gediz Offensive

 After the summer offensive of 1920, the Turkish irregular forces attacked the Greek Army which is under the command of Constantinos Matenas.
-Even though the offensive was successful, the opportunity of sieging the and destroying of the 13th Infantry Division of Greece (the division had nearly ~15,000 men) was gone because of the arbitrary behaviours of the Kuva-yi Seyyare under the command of the Çerkes Ethem.
+Even though the offensive was successful, the opportunity of sieging and destroying the 13th Infantry Division of Greece (the division had nearly 15,000 men) was gone because of the arbitrary behaviours of the Kuva-yi Seyyare under the command of the Çerkes Ethem.
 Because of these events, the Grand National Assembly of the Turkish Nationalists started to create a regular force.
 The regular forces were going to lose the Battle of Kütahya-Eskişehir only against the Greek Armed Forces.